jswilkinSMU/Starship/README.md

 	- Debugging controls:
 		- Hit F1 to bring up debug rings and lines to check the entities.
 		- Hit the F8 key to reset the game.

+Build and Use:

+	1. Download and Extract the zip folder.
+	2. Open the Run folder.
+	3. Double-click Starship_Release_x64.exe to start the program.